-Business casual is one of the common dress codes that commonly throws people into disarray over what to wear.
+Business casual is one of the common dress codes that commonly throws people into disarray over what to wear, especially now considering work from home is the new normal for many.
 The problem is that it is quite an ambiguous term and what is appropriate in certain places of work may not be in others.

 Whilst today for many professionals and corporate bods, tailored suits and formal clothing remain the normal uniform, there are plenty of industries where a more relaxed level of attire is acceptable and a common code of “business casual” applies.
 And then there’s ‘dress down Friday’s’ and other “fun” days where even those in the smartest of offices are encouraged to wear something a little less reserved.